Urmitkikani11/Lung-Nodule-Detection-in-MATLAB/README.md

 ## 📄 License

-This project is developed for academic use and research.
-Feel free to modify and improve.
+This project is licensed under the **MIT License** – free to use and modify.